Lasmid: Education

 Lasmid had his primary education in a village near Dunkwa, in the Western Region of Ghana, and later attended Takoradi Technical Institute (TTI) for his secondary education.
 After completing senior high school, he took part in MTN Hitmaker.

 Career

 In 2019, Lasmid won the eighth season of MTN Hitmaker, for which he received a GH₵120,000 recording contract.
 Following the contest, Ghanaian music producer Kaywa signed him to his record label, Highly Spiritual Music.
 In 2022, Nigerian singer Naira Marley expressed interest in signing Lasmid to his label.

 As of 2022, he had collaborated with Sarkodie, Medikal, Kofi Kinaata, Dead Peepol, Mr Drew, Kuami Eugene and Amerado.

-His fame soared following the release of a remix of his single "Sika", where he featured Kuami Eugene.
+He gained fame following the release of a remix of his single "Sika", which featured Kuami Eugene.

-Lasmid, a multi-talented artist skilled in singing and rapping, is being recognized as the heir to Kofi Kinaata's musical legacy.
+Pulse Ghana recognized Lasmid as the heir to Kofi Kinaata's musical legacy, referencing his singing and rapping.
 He has garnered a significant fan base, especially in Takoradi, Ghana.